gevaertlab/sequoia-pub/README.md

 Expected run time: depend on the hardware (CPU/GPU) and the number of slides

+## Running evaluation of our pre-trained model on an independent dataset

+After WSI pre-processing, our pre-trained SEQUOIA model (UNI features and linearized transformer aggregation) can be evaluated on the WSIs of an independent dataset by running ``evaluation/predict_independent_dataset.py``.

+We released the weights for each cancer type, from each of the five folds on [HuggingFace](https://huggingface.co/gevaertlab), so make sure to login (See [HuggingFace docs](https://huggingface.co/docs/huggingface_hub/en/quick-start#login-command) for more information):

+```
+from huggingface_hub import login
+login()
+```

+The gene names corresponding to the output can be found in the `evaluation/gene_list.csv` file.

 ## Pre-training, fine-tunning and loading pre-trained weights

-### Step 4 (Optional): pretrain models on the GTEx data
+### Step 1 (Optional): pretrain models on the GTEx data

 To pretrain the weights of the model on normal tissues, please use the script `pretrain_gtex.py`.
 The process requires an input  *reference.csv* file, indicating the gene expression values for each WSI.
 See `examples/ref_file.csv` for an example.

-### Step 5 (Optional): load published model checkpoint
+### Step 2 (Optional): load published model checkpoint

-Our pre-trained checkpoint weights for SEQUOIA are available on [HuggingFace](https://huggingface.co/gevaertlab).
-We release the weights for each cancer type, from each of the five folds.
+As mentioned above, our pre-trained checkpoint weights for SEQUOIA are available on [HuggingFace](https://huggingface.co/gevaertlab).
 Patients that were present in the test set in each fold can be found in `src/folds`.
-To load the SEQUOIA model weights (UNI features and linearized transformer aggregation), use:

-Make sure to login to HuggingFace (See [HuggingFace docs](https://huggingface.co/docs/huggingface_hub/en/quick-start#login-command) for more information):
+Make sure to login to HuggingFace (see above).
-```
-from huggingface_hub import login
-login()
-```

-Then:
+Then use:
 ```
 from src.tformer_lin import ViS